davidahmann/coherism/alfm_bem/README.md

 2.  **OOD Detection** — Coverage signal achieves AUC ≈ 1.0 for clustered OOD patterns.
 3.  **Healthcare Case Study** — ALFM-BEM reduces claim rejection rates by **88%** (from 12.5% to 1.5%) by learning latent rules from binary feedback.
 4.  **Query Action** — Active clarification improves success rates by 8.0% in high-uncertainty scenarios.

+Notes:
+- The paper’s equations present the base form; the reference implementation additionally weights by recency and confirmation count and caps aggregation to nearest neighbors for stability.

 ## Key Differentiators vs RAG